UCL/rsd-engineeringcourse/index.md

 ## Pre-requisites

 * You need to have taken a formal course in at least one programming language, including variables, control flow, and functions.
 This could be a semester-long course, or a shorter workshop like Software Carpentry.
-* You are not required to bring your own laptop, as we will be using desktop computers in the Cluster Room.
+* You are required to bring your own laptop.
-However, we have also provided [setup](session99) instructions if you want to install the software needed for the course on your computer.
+We have also provided [setup](session99) instructions for you to install the software needed for the course on your computer.
 * Eligibility: This course is for UCL post-graduate students.